+Layer-2 Unicast Support

 IEEE 802 disagrees with 5G Americas’s [6, page 5] assertion that 3GPP Release 14 LTE V2X supports a “richer range of services than is possible using DSRC”.
 DSRC supports every ITS service supported by Release 14 C-V2X sidelink.
 Moreover [7], DSRC supports a wide range of “advanced V2X” [8] services that 3GPP concedes Release 14 LTE V2X was never intended to support such as vehicle platooning and sensor data sharing.
-Furthermore, since Release 14 LTE V2X only uses broadcast, and does not possess a native unicast capability, there are a set of basic ITS services supported by DSRC that Release 14 LTE V2X cannot directly support.
-These include important services related to Infrastructure-to-vehicle warnings (e.g. Wrong-Way Driving Alert [9]), communication to a V2X security credential management system (SCMS), and collection of probe vehicle data.
+Furthermore, Release 14 LTE V2X uses only broadcast, without a native unicast capability on the medium access layer (layer 2).
+Even though LTE V2X Release 14 could implement unicast transmissions using protocols above layer 2, such an approach is not efficient, especially when it comes to acknowledgment messages, which would have significant delay and large packet size overhead due to higher-layer protocols.
+In contrast, the IEEE Std 802.11p medium access allows DSRC devices to respond to unicast message by sending an acknowledgment message within 32 microseconds with minimal packet sizes.
+Many ITS safety and efficiency services require direct unicast transmissions, for example, important services related to infrastructure-to-vehicle warnings (e.g. Wrong-Way Driving Alert [9]), communication to a V2X security credential management system (SCMS), and collection of probe vehicle data.
+These services will not be natively supported by the lower layers of LTE V2X, however, such services are natively supported by DSRC.

+}} TODO: try avoiding the word but

+}} TODO: Try avoiding First, Second, … to start paragraphs

+Additional Services Enabled by Commercial Cellular Networks